google/clif/clif/python/primer.md

 NOTE: `__setitem__` and `__delitem__` occupy the same slot, so defining only one of them prevents calling the other from a base class.
-Just repeat the "missing" definition in the derived class
+Just repeat the "missing" definition in the derived class.

-.
-Clif protects the C++ side from invalid indices.
+CLIF protects the C++ side from invalid indices.
 That is, if Python code uses a bad index to access a sequence element (from an instance whose class satisfies the sequence protocol), then an `IndexError` is raised even if the backing C++ code does not provide such a protection.
 [This is not to imply that